What is JSX?

 JSX attributes work pretty much the same way as attributes on HTML/XML elements.
 But it's paramount to always remember that JSX elements are simplifications over createElement()

-There's almost nothing special to learn for JSX attributes apart from the fact they're just props of the underlying element.
-So the way those props work is exactly the way the corresponding JSX attributes work.
-As simple as that.
+There's almost nothing special to learn for JSX attributes apart from the fact that they're just props of the underlying element.
+So the way those props work is the same way the corresponding JSX attributes work.

 and aria-

-For example, in HTML we have the contenteditable
+- In HTML we have the

-attribute, yet in JSX we have the contentEditable
+attribute, yet in JSX we have thecontentEditable

-, while in JSX we have readOnly
+, while in JSX we havereadOnly

-.
-In HTML, we have accept-charset
+in React). - In HTML, we have

-, while in JSX we have acceptCharset
+, while in JSX we haveacceptCharset

 Still let's have a quick formal dicussion on this.